dzieciou/pystempel/README.rst

 ------------------

 * Most of the code is covered by `Egothor`_ Open Source License, an Apache-style license.
 The rest of the code is covered by the `Apache License 2.0`_.
-This should be clear from preamble of each file.
+This should be clear from a preamble of each file.

-* Original pretrained stemming table is covered by `Apache License 2.0`_.
+* The original pretrained stemming table is covered by `Apache License 2.0`_.

 * New pretrained stemming table is covered by `2-Clause BSD License`_, similarly to the `Polimorf dictionary`_ it has been derived from.
-The copyright owner of both stemming table and the dictionary is `Institute of Computer Science at Polish Academy of Science`_ (IPI PAN).
+The copyright owner of both the stemming table and the dictionary is `Institute of Computer Science at Polish Academy of Science`_ (IPI PAN).

-* Polish dictionary used by the unit tests comes from from `sjp.pl`_  and is covered by `Apache License 2.0`_ as well.
+* Polish dictionary used by the unit tests comes from `sjp.pl`_  and is covered by `Apache License 2.0`_ as well.

 .. _Egothor: https://www.egothor.org/product/egothor2/